-- Favorable Trust Laws – since there are a lot of foreign jurisdictions that fail to recognize offshore trusts or restrict these kinds of financial arrangements, it is important to make sure that a country has laws that allow flexibility to meet privacy and maximum offshore trust assets protection.
+- Favorable Trust Laws – since there are a lot of foreign jurisdictions that fail to recognise offshore trusts or restrict these kinds of financial arrangements, it is important to make sure that a country has laws that allow flexibility to meet privacy and maximum offshore trust assets protection.

 - Stable Government – the political and economic stability is an important factor to consider in choosing the right jurisdiction for your assets.
 A country with stable political and economic system guarantees strong offshore trust assets protection.

 - Confidentiality – a chosen country must assure total confidentiality concerning the details of the trust.

 - Language – it is essential that you are well versed and has thorough understanding of the country’s language.
 Language barriers may lead to unwanted and costly results.
 Communication with your chosen trustee must be easy and convenient.